spatie/statamic-responsive-images/README.md

 You can define breakpoints in the config file, by default the breakpoints of TailwindCSS are used.

-Breakpoints allow you to use, for exmample, different ratios:
+Breakpoints allow you to use, for example, different ratios:

 ```twig
 {{ responsive:image_field ratio="1/1" lg:ratio="16/9" 2xl:ratio="2/1" }}